pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 $ pm2 ecosystem
 ```

-This will generates a sample `ecosystem.config.js`.
+This will generate a sample, `ecosystem.config.js`.

 ### Javascript format